ChaoningZhang/MobileSAM/README.md

 **Is MobileSAM better than FastSAM?
 To our best knowldege, yes!** MobileSAM is 7 times smaller and 4 times faster than the concurrent FastSAM.
 Performacne-wise, MobileSAM outperforms FastSAM in all aspects.
 The comparison of the whole pipeline is summarzed as follows:
-Whole Pipeline                                      | Original SAM | MobileSAM :-----------------------------------------:|:---------|:-----:
+Whole Pipeline                                      | FastSAM | MobileSAM
+:-----------------------------------------:|:---------|:-----:
 Paramters      |  68M   | 9.66M
 Speed      |  40  |10ms